clairton/unoapi-cloud/README.md

 REJECT_CALLS_WEBHOOK=message to send webook when receive a call, default is empty and not send, is deprecated, use MESSAGE_CALLS_WEBHOOK
-MESSAGE_CALLS_WEBHOOK=message to send webook when receive a call, default is empty and not send SEND_CONNECTION_STATUS=true to send all connection status to webhook, false to send only important messages, default is true UNOAPI_BASE_STORE=dir where save sessions, medias and stores.
+MESSAGE_CALLS_WEBHOOK=message to send webook when receive a call, default is empty and not send SEND_CONNECTION_STATUS=true to send all connection status to webhook, false to send only important messages, default is true BASE_STORE=dir where save sessions, medias and stores.
 Defaul is ./data IGNORE_DATA_STORE=ignore save/retrieve data(message, contacts, groups...)
 AUTO_CONNECT=true, auto connect on start service AUTO_RESTART_MS=miliseconds to restart connection, default is 0 and not auto restart